decent-chat/decent/docs/api.md

 * Server-wide permissions for the user or guest role, as above
 * Server-wide permissions for the everyone role (Least priority.)

+Permissions for roles of the user (both globally and channel-specific) are prioritized according to the [role prioritization order](#prioritize-roles).

 </details>

 <details><summary><b>Table of permissions</b></summary>